Queen Emma of Hawaii: Married life and reign

-Emma became engaged to the king of Hawaii, Alexander Liholiho.
-At the engagement party, a Hawaiian charged that Emma's Caucasian blood made her unfit to be the Hawaiian queen and her lineage was not suitable enough to be Alexander Liholiho's bride.
-She broke into tears and the king was infuriated.
+Emma became engaged to the King of Hawaii, Alexander Liholiho.
+At the engagement party, a Hawaiian charged that Emma's European blood made her unfit to be the Hawaiian queen and her lineage was not suitable enough to be Alexander Liholiho's bride.
+She broke into tears and the King was infuriated.
 On June 19, 1856, she married Alexander Liholiho, who a year earlier had assumed the throne as Kamehameha IV.
 He was also fluent in both Hawaiian and English.
 Each nation and even the Chinese hosted balls and celebrations in honor of the newlyweds.
-Two years later on May 20, 1858 Emma gave birth to a son, Prince Albert Edward Kamehameha.
+On May 20, 1858, Emma gave birth to a son, Prince Albert Edward Kamehameha.

-The queen tended palace affairs, including the expansion of the palace library.
-In 1861 she sang in the chorus of a performance of Verdi's opera Il Trovatore in Honolulu while her husband the king acted as stage manager.
+The Queen tended palace affairs, including the expansion of the palace library.
+In 1861, she sang in the chorus of a performance of Verdi's opera Il Trovatore in Honolulu while her husband acted as stage manager.
 She was known for her humanitarian efforts.
 Inspired by her adoptive father's work, she encouraged her husband to establish a public hospital to help the Native Hawaiians who were in decline due to foreign-borne diseases like smallpox.
 In 1859, Emma established Queen's Hospital and visited patients there almost daily whenever she was in residence in Honolulu.
 It is now called the Queen's Medical Center.
 She also founded St. Andrewʻs Priory school for girls.
-Queen Emma recognized the educational needs of the young women of Hawaiʻi and founded St. Andrew's Priory so that Hawaiian girls would receive an education equivalent to what was traditionally offered only to boys.
+Queen Emma recognized the educational needs of the young women of Hawaiʻi and founded St. Andrew's Priory so that Hawaiian girls would receive an education equivalent to what was traditionally offered to boys.

+In 1860, Queen Emma and King Kamehameha IV entertained a group of Japanese diplomats who were stopping in Honolulu on their way to Washington.
+These men were part of the Japanese Embassy to the United States, Japan's first diplomatic mission to the United States since the 1854 opening of Japan by Commodore Matthew Perry.
+Their meeting with Queen Emma, Princess Victoria, and the queen's ladies-in-waiting was the first time these men had seen women in Western crinoline dress and also the first time they bowed to a queen.

 Prince Albert, who was always called "Baby" by Emma, had been celebrated for days at his birth and every public appearance.
 Mary Allen, wife of the Chief Justice of the Supreme Court Elisha Hunt Allen, had a son Frederick about the same age, and they became playmates.
 In 1862, Queen Victoria agreed to become godmother by proxy, and sent an elaborate silver christening cup.
 Before the cup could arrive, the prince fell ill in August and condition worsened.
 The Prince died on August 27, 1862.
-Her husband died a year later, and Emma would not have any more children.
+Her husband died a year later, and Emma had no more children.